 To the extent that the auditors were involved in the preparation or the verification of the content of a prospectus, they can be made liable under the prospectus liability rules.
-In particular, auditors could face liability for incorrect, misleading or omitted financial information.
+In particular, auditors could face liability for incorrect or misleading financial information, or financial information not satisfying statutory requirements.

 Additionally, article 755 CO provides for a separate statutory basis for liability claims against auditors.
 Specifically, article 755 CO states that all persons engaged in auditing the annual and consolidated accounts, the company's incorporation, a capital increase or a capital reduction, are liable both to the company and the individual shareholders for losses arising from any wilful or negligent breach of the auditors' duties.
-Similar to the situation with regard to directors' liability (see question 17), shareholders can sue either on behalf of the company, or in their own right.
-Again, we note that a shareholder who decides to bring an action in his or her own right will be limited to claiming damages that directly result from the auditor's breach of duties.
-In most cases, however, a shareholder's damage is indirect damage (the shares are worth less because the company is worth less).
+Similar to the situation with regard to directors' liability, shareholders can sue either on behalf of the company or in their own right.
+A shareholder who decides to bring an action in his or her own right will be limited to claiming damages that directly result from the auditor's breach of duties.
+In most cases, however, the damage to the shareholder is indirect (the shares are worth less because the company is worth less).